 The CO APCD APM data is supporting new legislative policies aimed at improving care and lowering costs.
 In 2019, HB19-1233 was established to increase investments in primary care in Colorado to ultimately improve access and lower costs.
-The bill established the Colorado Primary Care Payment Reform Collaborative charged with making annual recommendations to increase access to coordinated primary care.
+The bill established the Collaborative charged with making annual recommendations to increase access to coordinated primary care.
 To support the development of the Collaborative's recommendations, CIVHC submits an annual progress report on primary care and APM spending to help them understand current health care spending for primary care overall and through APMs.

-In 2022, the Colorado General Assembly passed HB22-I325 requiring the DOI and HCPF to develop rules for APMs for primary care in the commercial market.
+In 2022, the Colorado General Assembly passed HB22-1325 requiring the DOI and HCPF to develop rules for APMs for primary care in the commercial market.
 The bill requires CIVHC to work with the DOI to develop and report on quality measures starting in 2024.
 CIVHC will continue to partner with the Collaborative, DOI, and other organizations to provide insight on APM spending to help determine a pathway to make investments that will improve outcomes and lower costs for Coloradans.

-POTENTIAL OF THE DATA
+Potential of the Data

+Pavers

+Use APM data to identify how they compare to APM adoption overall in the state and what types of APMs are the most prevalent.

+Providers

+Understand the types

+of innovation

+underway, evaluate

+their current position,

+and implement

+changes that may

+support long term

+sustainability under

+newly adopted

+models.

+Researchers

-- Payers: Use APM data to identify how they compare to APM adoption overall in the state and what types of APMs are the most prevalent. - Providers: Understand the types of innovation underway, evaluate their current position, and implement changes that may support long term sustainability under newly adopted models. - Researchers: Begin engaging with their third-party administrators (TPA) and administrative service organizations (ASO) to understand how they can utilize APMs to drive down costs and improve care. - Policy Makers: Use this information to track progress on legislation and other initiatives aimed at increasing the adoption rates of APMs in Colorado.
+Begin engaging with their third-party administrators (TPA) and administrative service organizations (ASO) to understand how they can utilize APMs to drive down costs and improve care.

+Policy Makers

+Use this information to track progress on legislation and other initiatives aimed at increasing the adoption rates of APMs in Colorado.